Skela97/Student-Assistant/README.md

-## University Obligations Assistance Project
+## University Obligations Assistance Project (University Project - 2022)

-Welcome to the University Obligations Assistance Project!
 This project is designed to help university students manage their academic obligations effectively through a client-server desktop application.
+The project has been extended to serve as a component of a bachelor's thesis, which is included within the project repository.

 ### Overview

 The project consists of three main components:

 - **Server:** This handles the backend logic endpoints.
+(Java SE, Sockets, MySQL)
 - **Client:** This is the frontend application that students will interact with.
+(Java SE, Sockets, Swing)
-- **Common:** Contains shared code and utilities used by both the server and client.
+- **Common:** Contains shared code and utilities used by both the server and client.(Java SE)

-Additionally, we provide an `initdb.sql` file to set up the project's database schema and populate it with initial data.
+Additionally,`initdb.sql` file is provided to set up the project's database schema and populate it with initial data.